Read The Beach Find More Fish

 GPS your spots.
 Back in the day we would hang lures on the fences to mark spots, or remember dune profiles, and phone poles.

-Casting out to fish a cut is simple.
-Drop a line on each side and out in front of the cut.
+Surf fishing a cut is simple.
+Cast a line on each side and out in front of the cut.
 If there are fish you will catch and know where to concentrate surf fishing.
-At high tide you will be surf fishing that swale area you would see at low tide in front of you left after a storm.
 Cuts and rip currents have stronger currents be prepared to use more weight to hold in faster water.
-The more exaggerated cuts will be stirred up more and your weight will sink in the sand.
-Check your line often or you will play hell trying to break free your weight.
+The more exaggerated cuts will be stirred up and your pyramid weight will sink quickly in the sand.
+Check your line often or you will play hell trying to break free.
 In Florida surf anglers call the cuts, run outs.

-If you are casting lures, cast across the cuts.
+If you are casting lures, cast across the cuts, as many as possible.
 Starting just above the top of a cut on the far side.
 This puts your lure in play for more fish.
 Casting straight out makes less of a window for a bite, but a rip current pushes water and food out far.
 Casting out along large rip currents is a good place to look for fish.

 Casting along the beach allows more exposure to fish and you can pull across a couple of cuts.
 Just hard to do on crowded weekends.
 That’s why we fish Tuesdays to Thursdays in summer.
 Casting about thirty degrees along the beach is the best to hit a few cuts.